amaraAI/amaraAI.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Ibtihel Amara, a Research Scientist at Google.
+I am Ibtihel Amara, a **Research Scientist at Google**.
 My work is centered on building reliable multimodal agents, with a special focus on their behavior and collaboration within multi-agent systems.
 I am passionate about ensuring the efficiency, quality, and reliability of these complex systems, and my current research interests include developing new methodologies for evaluating agents in a multimodal setting.